- 100% printed silk

 We live in a world of 20-30 mpg of fossil fuels.
 “Powered by the sun and propelled by water” sounds like science fiction, right?
 With CAT technology, solar-powered spacecraft can someday average over 1 billion miles per gallon using only water for fuel.

 Flight-demonstrated CAT engine technology will enable a wide variety of exciting scientific and commercial opportunities.
 By contributing to the CAT campaign, you have helped future spacecraft make amazing discoveries about extraterrestrial bodies and further our understanding of the near-Earth environment, the Solar System, and beyond.

-With your purchase of a scarf, you are not only raising awareness, but $10 will be donated University of Michigan Aerospace.
+With your purchase of a scarf, you are not only raising awareness, but $10 will be donated to the University of Michigan Department of Engineering.

 2 in stock